jojodm997/Kasir/README.md

 # Cashier Application for Final Project (UKK)

 This Cashier application built with CodeIgniter 4 is a project designed for the Final Project (UKK).
-The actors in this application consist of three roles:
+The actors in this application consist of two roles:

-    Cashier
-    Admin
+>Cashier and Admin

 ## Description